Adding Mods to your Starbound Server

-Non-workshop mods are installed the exact same way on the server as on your computer; just use the File Manager on the left side of your NodePanel to access the server's
+Non-workshop mods are installed the exact same way on the server as on your computer; simply use the File Manager on the left side of your NodePanel to access the server's

 Subscribing to the Mods

-Navigate to the workshop for Starbound on Steam, find the mods you're interested in and click on them to open up their workshop page.
-Then click the green "+ Subscribe" button.
-It's that simple.
+Navigate to the workshop for Starbound on Steam, find the mods you're interested in, and click on them to open up their workshop page.
+Click the green "+ Subscribe" button.
+It's that simple!

-When it's subscribed to, the button changes to say "Subscribed" with a checkmark, and steam has begin to automatically download the mods in the background, to the local computer files.
-For a large number of mods, you might have to wait a little while for steam to finish downloading them all.
+When it's subscribed to, the button changes to say "Subscribed" with a checkmark, and Steam has begun to automatically download the mods in the background to the local computer files.
+For a large number of mods, you might have to wait a little while for Steam to finish downloading them all.

 On the next pop-up window, click on the "Local Files" tab across the top, and then on "Browse Local Files".

-In the list of files, you will see a "mods" folder.
-That unfortunately is not where steam put the workshop mods that it downloads automatically.
-The "mods" folder is where you add your own mods, and after a fresh install this folder is usually empty .
+In the screenshot below, you will also see a "mods" folder.
+That is NOT where Steam stores the workshop mods that it downloads automatically.
+The "mods" folder is where you manually add your own mods, and after a fresh install this folder is usually empty .